Vidhi-Maniar/Task-8/README.md

 ---

 Visualizations Include:
-1. Sales Overtime,
+1. Sales Overtime
-2. Sales by Region,
+2. Sales by Region
-3. Sales by Category,
+3. Sales by Category
-4. Slicer – Filter by Region and Category,
+4. Slicer – Filter by Region and Category
 5. Sales and Profit Trend
 6. Sales vs Profit
 7. profit by Region